canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

-      installed on both the host and the container, but using the host as a NAT router provides a more direct route to the outside world than would be the case if you used the LXD container for this purpose.
+      installed on both the host and the container, but using the host as a NAT router provides a more direct route to the outside world than would be the case if you used the LXD container for this purpose. this topic is covered in more detail shortly.
-      Typing ``sudo systemctl enable certification-nat`` on the host will configure it to enable NAT on the next reboot, and typing ``sudo service certification-nat start`` will start NAT immediately.
-Note that if you use the host as the NAT router, you must edit the subnet definition in MAAS (from the "Subnets" link near the top of the MAAS web UI) so that its gateway is the IP address of the host.

 #.
 If the ``lxc-setup`` script fails at some point, you can try fixing
-   whatever problem is reported and re-running the script; however, some steps relating to LXC setup may fail when re-run.
-You can copy the ``/usr/sbin/lxc-setup`` script and comment out the offending lines, which are likely to be the ``sudo lxd init``, ``lxc profile copy``, and ``edit_lxd_profile`` lines in the ``setup_lxd()`` function.
+   whatever problem is reported and re-running the script; however, this use case is not yet well-tested and so may fail.
+You may need to copy ``/usr/sbin/lxc-setup`` to your home directory and edit it to work around the problems.

-The result of this configuration is that the computer will have at least four IP addresses: Internal and external for the host computer itself and for the LXD container.
+The result of this configuration is that the computer will have at least four IP addresses: internal and external for the host computer itself and for the LXD container.
 The latter will run MAAS and an SSH server, but the latter may not be usable until you import your SSH public keys into the LXD container's ``ubuntu`` account.
 You can do this from the host by typing::